wesleysee/dynamix/README.md

 #### Installation

-Dynamix is considered a system plugin and is installed in the folder `/boot/plugins`.
+Dynamix webGui is considered a system plugin and is installed in the folder `/boot/plugins`.
 This ensures it gets installed first, before any other plugins, and the correct environment is created upfront.

 - Login to the command line on your server, e.g., at the console or a telnet session.